 The number of credits allocated to a particular parcel of property is based on the formula in the land use plan.
 A separate calculation is made for each tax map parcel submitted for consideration.
 The allocation is dependent upon the size of the parcel (in acres), the zoning in effect at the time the land use plan was adopted in June of 1995 (or, for areas of the Core Preservation Area added after 1995, the zoning in effect at the time the Core Preservation Area addition became effective), any unique features on the parcel and whether the parcel is partially developed.
 The limitations that may affect the number of credits allocated to a parcel are identified in the land use plan.
 (Photo: Cardinal by L. Ormand)

 There are three steps to the credit allocation process.
-The information required with each application and the conservation easement is contained in the land use plan and the Pine Barrens Credit Program Handbook.
 A summary of the process is provided below:

 Step 1: Submit an application for and obtain a letter of interpretation